CoryBond/DalleDisplayer/README.md

 1. Run a python GUI on a monitor [✅]
 2. Create a git repo for the project [✅]
-3. Boot the DalleDisplayer GUI on device start [✅]
+3. Boot the PAIID GUI on device start [✅]
 4. Connect 7 inch touchscreen display to the pi [✅]
 5. Boot GUI to connected touchscreen [✅]
 6. Wire the touchscreen to the board [✅]
 7. Install the Dalle Python client. [✅]
 8. Pay for a client subscription. [✅]
-9. Display Dalle Images to screen via hardcoded prompts.
+9. Display Dalle Images to screen via hardcoded prompts. [✅]
 10. Connect usb microphone to the device (might be more difficult then it ... sounds) [✅]
-11. Support voice commands when a user touches a "make image" button.
+11. Support voice commands when a user touches a "make image" button. [✅]

 ## Running The Program